StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 #### Finding overlays
 The starting addresses of each overlay in memory are defined in a file within the ROM called the __overlay table__ (__OVT__).
 The overlay table is the file `y9.bin` in the files unpacked from the ROM.
 You can open this file with a hex editor like [HxD](https://mh-nexus.de/en/hxd/) (Windows) or [Hex Fiend](https://hexfiend.com/) (macOS).

-Inside `y9.bin`, each overlay is listed in order, starting with the overlay number, then the address, then some other information such as the size of the overlay, and finally 4 bytes (i.e. a word) of 0s as a delimiter between overlays.
+Inside `y9.bin`, each overlay is listed in order, starting with the overlay number, then the address, then some other information such as the size of the overlay, and finally 4 bytes (i.e., a word) of 0s as a delimiter between overlays.
 To find the starting address of an overlay, look for an occurrence of the overlay's number that follows 00000000, then look at the next word to find the overlay address.
 The overlay address is in little endian, so read the bytes backwards (e.g., 80CA2B02 in little endian is equal to 0x022BCA80).
 >![](/assets/img/reverse-engineering/overlay-table.png)<br>
 >The overlay table for _Explorers of Sky_, with overlay 10 (0xA) highlighted.
 Overlay 10's address is 80CA2B02 (0x022BCA80).

-Once you know the address of each overlay, you can run the game, look at an overlay's address in memory, and compare this with the overlay file to see if the bytes match up.
+Once you know the address of an overlay, you can run the game, look at the overlay's address in memory, and compare this with the start of the overlay file to see if the bytes match up.
 If they do, then that overlay is currently loaded in memory.

 ### Instructions
 Instructions are used to manipulate data in registers or memory.
 The CPU executes instructions in sequence according to the value of the program counter.